roqua/autovar/README.md

 The `use_pperron` argument determines whether the Phillips-Perron test should be used to determine whether trend variables should be included in the models.
 When `use_pperron` is `FALSE`, all models will be evaluated both with and without the trend variable.
 The trend variable is specified using the `order_by` function.

 The `include_squared_trend` argument determines whether the square of the trend is included if the trend is included for a model.
 The trend variable is specified using the `order_by` function.

+The `normalize_data` argument determines whether the endogenous variables should be normalized.

 #### Results